RIT Microelectronic Engineering 40th Anniversary Celebration

 Honoring Dr. Lynn Fuller

 Dr. Lynn Fuller retired in the spring of 2021.
-This year's Microelectronic Engineering Conference will feature the inaugural presentation of the Lynn Fuller Scholar Award.
+Each year the Microelectronic Engineering Conference features the presentation of the Lynn Fuller Scholar Award.

 Honor Dr. Fuller by giving to the Dr. Lynn Fuller Endowed Student Support Fund and share your memories of him.